slgrobotics/robots_bringup/Docs/miniPRO/README.md

 **Note:** the _add-on platform_ is just an experiment, and would be only useful if there's a way to precisely and directly control miniPRO's wheels, not its balance (as Bluetooth link currently allows).
 Without such control, the platform makes the miniPRO very difficult to drive.
+MiniPRO has that option - "_Mecha mode_" is mentioned [here](https://forum.electricunicycle.org/topic/32214-ninebot-mecha-kit-ble-protocol%EF%BC%9F/)
+and is used for [Mecha Kit](https://www.amazon.com/Segway-Applicable-Self-Balancing-Human-Body-Integration/dp/B09GFHNRV3?th=1).
+It needs further investigation.

 While the mechanical stuff is optional and relatively easy, controlling it could be a challenge.
 Fortunately, there's a repository with sample code here: https://github.com/mjeronimo/minipro (please STAR it!)